lbovet/reactive-plumber/README.md

 ## Graph Visualization

-Rx-Plumber can create graph images of your plumbing like the ones above by analyzing the Groovy AST of the script.
+Reactive-Plumber can create graph images of your plumbing like the ones above by analyzing the Groovy AST of the script.

 ```java
 Runtime runtime = new Runtime().withGraphTheme(Runtime.GraphTheme.LIGHT); // White background